 Luckily, there are soooo many free attractions in London so this won’t massively impact the cost of your life in London.

-From the Big Ben and Buckingham Palace, to the Natural History Museum and Hyde Park, if you’re on a budget you can visit London’s top landmarks without spending any money on sightseeing!
+From the Big Ben and Buckingham Palace, to the Natural History Museum and Hyde Park, you can visit most of London’s top landmarks for free!

-If you want to see certain iconic attractions, such as the Tower of London and Hampton Court Palace, you will have to pay though.
+If you want to see certain iconic attractions, such as the Tower of London and Hampton Court Palace, you will have to pay.

 For a mixture of free and paid attractions, I recommend budgeting £20 a month for touristy sightseeing.